finbourne/identity-sdk-java/sdk/docs/UsersApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // UsersApi apiInstance = apiFactory.build(UsersApi.class);

         UsersApi apiInstance = ApiFactoryBuilder.build(fileName).build(UsersApi.class);
         String id = "id_example"; // String | The unique identifier for the User
         Boolean includeRoles = true; // Boolean | Flag indicating that the users roles should be included in the response try {
+            // uncomment the below to set overrides at the request level
+            // UserResponse result = apiInstance.getUser(id, includeRoles).execute(opts);

             UserResponse result = apiInstance.getUser(id, includeRoles).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {